OmniOneID/did-ca-server/docs/installation/OpenDID_CAServer_InstallationAndOperation_Guide.md

 # 6. Profile Configuration and Usage

 ## 6.1.
 Profile Overview (`sample`, `dev`)
-The CAS server supports two profiles, `dev` and `sample`, to run in various environments.
+The CA server supports two profiles, `dev` and `sample`, to allow execution in various environments.

-Each profile is designed to apply settings appropriate to its environment.
-By default, the CAS server is set to the `sample` profile, which is designed to run the server independently without connecting to external services such as databases or blockchain.
-The `sample` profile is suitable for API call testing, allowing developers to quickly check the basic behavior of the application.
+Each profile is designed to apply settings appropriate for that environment.
+By default, the CA server is set to the `sample` profile, which is designed to run the server independently without integration with external services such as databases or blockchain.
+The `sample` profile is suitable for API call testing, allowing developers to quickly check the basic operation of the application.
 This profile returns fixed response data for all API calls, making it useful in initial development environments.

 Sample API calls are written as JUnit tests, which can be referenced when writing tests.

-On the other hand, the `dev` profile is designed to perform actual operations.
-Using this profile allows testing and validation with real data.
-When the `dev` profile is activated, it connects to actual external services such as databases and blockchain, allowing you to test the application's behavior in a real environment.
+In contrast, the `dev` profile is designed to perform actual operations.
+This profile enables testing and validation of real data.
+When you activate the `dev` profile, it integrates with actual external services like databases and blockchain, allowing you to test the application's operation in a real environment.

 ### 6.1.1. `sample` Profile
 The `sample` profile is designed to run the server independently without connecting to external services (DB, blockchain, etc.).
 This profile is suitable for API call testing and allows developers to quickly check the basic behavior of the application.
 It returns fixed response data for all API calls, making it useful in initial development stages or for feature testing.
 Since it doesn't require any connection with external systems, it provides an environment where you can run and test the server independently.